JulianDomingo/ml_stuff/cs231n/lecture_notes/lec2/notes.md

                 * More natural for ambiguous vectors
         * Applicable to many areas
             * NLP: distance between paragraphs / sentences
+    * Problems
+        * Prone to Curse of dimensionality
+            * As number of dimensions increase, number of training samples / points needed to densely cover the space / accurately grows exponentially w.r.t. to the # of dimensions (similar to combinatorial problems)

 #### Hyperparameters
 * Things like the value of **k** or **L1 vs L2** in KNN is an example of a hyperparameter